developerr-ayush/Shades/README.md

-// ignore this it is still in progress
+## ignore below this it is still in progress

 This is a SASS code snippet that defines two maps, $colors and $breakpoints.